DUI Formal Review Hearing

 You only have ten (10) days after your arrest for DUI in Tampa or Plant City in Hillsborough County, Florida, to contest the administrative suspension of your driver’s license.

-Fighting the suspension of your driver’s license gives your attorney the ability to subpoena and cross-examine all of the witnesses against you early in the case.
+Fighting the suspension of your driver’s license allows your attorney to subpoena and cross-examine all of the witnesses against you early in the case.
 For that reason, the formal review hearing is one of the most important parts of fighting your DUI case.

 You should hire an attorney within ten (10) days after the arrest so that your attorney can demand a formal review hearing.
-When your attorney demands your formal review hearing, the attorney can get you a 42-day permit so that you can continue to drive for hardship or business purposes such as work, church, and school.
+When you demand the formal review hearing, your attorney can obtain a 42-day permit so that you can continue to drive for hardship or business purposes such as work, church, and school.

 If you win the hearing, the suspension will be invalidated and forever removed from your driving record.
-Even if you are not ultimately successful in avoiding the suspension, the evidence gained at the hearing is essential to fighting your DUI charge in the criminal case.
+Even if the suspension is upheld, the evidence gained at the hearing is essential to fighting your DUI charge in the criminal case.

 Attorney DUI Formal Review Hearing in Tampa, FL